Jbleezy/BO1-Reimagined/README.md

 * Unupgraded: damage - 230
 * Unupgraded: headshot damage - 690

-### Explosive weapons
+### Explosive Weapons
 * Removed shellshock effect from all explosive weapon damage
 * Damage scaling over rounds is now done at a more consistent rate

+### Light Machine Guns
+* Decreased move speed from 87.5% to 85%

+### Pistols
+* Increased move speed from 100% to 110%
+* Increased move speed while aiming from 200% to 220%
+* Increased sprint duration from 100% to 110%

+### Shotguns
+* Decreased spread when aiming

 ### Snipers
+* Decreased move speed from 95% to 90%
 * Removed idle sway while aiming
 * Increased FOV when aiming from 15 to 30
 * Variable zoom scopes now only have one scope option

-### Shotguns
+### Submachine Guns
+* Decreased move speed from 110% to 105%
-* Decreased spread when aiming
+* Decreased move speed while aiming from 220% to 210%
+* Decreased sprint duration from 110% to 105%

 ### AK74u
+* Increased move speed from 100% to 105%
+* Increased move speed while aiming from 200% to 210%
+* Increased sprint duration from 100% to 105%
 * Upgraded: fixed fire sound

 ### AUG